yurisuika/Zehn/README.md

 #### Customization
 Zehn now supports Millennium's built-in configuration screen!
 You may select various options and use the color editor from it.

+If using SFP, you may edit the config in `~/config/options.json` to dynamically patch in options for the skin!
+Please reference the values in `~/skin.json` for now to know what they do!

 Choose from both dark and light modes!
 See the `Theme` tab in the settings for this and other theming options.
+Or automatically sync with your system mode!

 Zehn has been completely overhauled to support custom colors across the entire skin!
 You can optionally blend colors into both the background and foreground elements of Steam.
-This is presently a Work In Progress, so please be patient as some things may appear broken during this extensive rework.

 #### Features
 On Windows, the accent color will take your system's accent color by default.
 If you are on a system that does not support this variable, there is a fallback value.
 If you wish to change this, please manually enter the value in `~/config/theme/mode/<theme>/colors.css`.